CSG’s Women in Science

 “Working for CSG allows me the freedom to plan and organise my day to complete the jobs allocated to me.
 I feel like I have a good work and life balance at CSG, which is very important to me.”

 For Cheryl being a scientist is more of a passion rather than a job:

 “Working in the waste industry is extremely interesting with no two days ever being the same.
 It is very satisfying when you find new technologies and ways to treat waste.”

 “CSG’s whole ethos encourages people to take ownership of their own development and actively supports employees’ ideas for developing the business.
 There are many women in senior key positions and the teams are very family oriented with very low turnover which builds strong bonds.
 I think we are relatively unique in that approach within the waste industry.”

 “As a Technical Waste Assessor at CSG, the learning never stops.
-There are so many different areas in the company to learn about, this is what I enjoy the most about my current role.
+There are so many different areas in the company to learn about, this is what I enjoy most about my current role.
 Currently, I provide technical support to CSG’s Laboratory Chemical collection business, transport, and tank cleaning.
-The variety of my role gives me an insight into the different parts of the company allowing me to grow in my role and guide me to the area I want to specialise in, in the future.”
+The diversity of my role gives me an insight into many different parts of the company.
+This allows me to grow in my role and guide me to the area I want to specialise in, in the future.”

 Inspiring the younger generation is equally important to all three women.

-“Being a scientist is a very rewarding career – you might provide a solution to an existing problem or you have the opportunity to create something completely new.
-There are so many opportunities in science and many various roles where you can make a difference” Rosalyn says as she encourages younger girls to consider a career in science.
+“Being a scientist is a very rewarding.
+You might provide a solution to an existing problem, or you have the opportunity to create something completely new.
+There are so many opportunities in science and many various roles where you can make a difference”

-Cheryl adds “If you want a career in science, I would ‘say go for it and do not let anything stop you!’
+“If you want a career in science, I would ‘say go for it and do not let anything stop you!’.
 It is an interesting and satisfying career choice with unlimited career path choices.”